-STRATEGIC PRIORI CITY OF DELTA - ACTIONS IN PROGRESS CITY'S ROLE TIMELINE OBJECTIVE 1 1.
+STRATEGIC PRIORIT CITY OF DELTA - ADING THE CHANGE ACTIONS IN PROGRESS CITY'S ROLE TIMELINE OBJECTIVE 1 1.
 Conduct an inventory of facilities owned by Delta and community partners and develop a database of community spaces available for rent or for free in Delta.
-0 SD&F Short-term Improve public awareness of and access to services 2.
-In collaboration with community partners, develop information brochures (printed and online) on key social service issues and services in Delta and promote them throughout the City, and online through digital advertisements and social media communications.
-0 RA Ongoing and community facilities available in Delta 3.
-Continue to provide the Facility Rental Fee grant to local non-profits to support affordable access to Delta's facilities.
-0 F Ongoing 4.
+0 SD&F Short-term Improve public awareness of and access to services and community 2.
+0 RA Ongoing facilities available in Delta 3.
+Continue to provide the Facility Rental Fee grant to local non-profits to support affordable access to Delta's facilities. Ο F Ongoing 4.
 Develop a Parks, Recreation & Culture Allocation Policy to ensure fair, equitable and transparent distribution to City facilities for all local non-profit organizations.
 Short-term 5.
-Annual review and update in collaboration with community partners of the following: 0 RA Ongoing 'You Matter to Delta' pocket guide with information about emergency resources for vulnerable people.
+Annual review and update in collaboration with community partners of the following: RA Ongoing 'You Matter to Delta' pocket guide with information about emergency resources for vulnerable people.
 Social Planning webpages to promote information about current social planning activities, services and programs in Delta.
 The City's inventory of Social Service providers in Delta. bc211 helpline.
 6. Review existing online databases of social services in Delta and collacollaborate with community members to reduce duplication and identify gaps.
-R Short-term c-s CONVENE-SUPPORT
+R Short-term 7.
+Work with community partners and the bc211 team to promote bc211 in Delta to RA Ongoing ensure that Delta's social services are fully reflected in the bc211 database.